AST Research: PC compatibles and Apple expansion (1986–1989)

-After a heated boardroom debate with Yuen in late 1988, Wong was ousted from AST.
-Wong had complained to the other founders of the company's recent turbulence.
+In late 1988, Wong was ousted from AST after a heated boardroom debate with Yuen, in which Wong had complained about the company's recent turbulence.
 In January 1989, the company laid off 120 employees, or six percent of the workforce.
 In early 1989, AST reported its first quarterly loss, totaling $8.9 million.
 The technology press speculated that the loss was due to AST ignoring Intel's development of the i486 while the company was busy restructuring and boosting its advertising.
-When Intel released the i486 to the public in early 1989, AST was one of the few PC compatible manufacturers which had not announced a i486 computer in the pipeline contemporaneously.
+When Intel released the i486 to the public in early 1989, AST was one of the few PC compatible manufacturers which did not announce a i486 computer in the pipeline contemporaneously.
 Slowing sales led to crowded warehouses of AST products, leading to strain for AST in the form of storage costs.
 To recoup its losses, in April 1989, the company spun off Camintonn, relinquishing control to the division's managers, and in mid-1989, the company sold its Apple-related products to Orange Micro.
+In 1989, AST was ranked as the ninth largest personal computer manufacturer in the United States with a 2% market share, despite being a relatively late entry in the market.
+A 1990 American Institute of Certified Public Accountants member survey found that 2% of respondents used AST computers, among the many vendors with single-digit shares of the market after IBM and Compaq.